 Author: Mariah Z Leach

 Mariah is a writer, patient advocate, and mom of three living with rheumatoid arthritis and Hashimoto’s thyroiditis.
-After learning firsthand how challenging and lonely it can be to face pregnancy and motherhood with chronic illness, Mariah became passionate about supporting women with chronic illness who are or want to become mothers.
-She launched Mamas Facing Forward in 2015 as a private Facebook support group, followed by this website in 2018.
+After learning firsthand how challenging and lonely it can be to face pregnancy and parenthood with chronic illness, Mariah became passionate about supporting people with chronic illness who are or want to become parents.
+She launched her private Facebook support group, Mamas Facing Forward, in 2015.
+Today the group connects parents and parents-to-be with chronic illness from all over the world.
+In 2018, she added this website, dedicated to collecting and creating resources that focus on pregnancy and parenting with chronic illness.

 Mamas Facing Forward Stay Home Summer Camp was a project I developed during the isolated summer of 2020.
 For each theme I provide a menu of options to choose from, including: virtual learning resources, easy craft & snack ideas, simple activities, books, and movies/TV.
 Trust me, whether you do it for a full week or just for a day, there’s something magical about doing a bunch of activities that all share the same theme.
 In fact, even though my kids will be traveling and attending regular summer camp this year, they’ve also requested some Stay Home Camp – so stay…